ywng/name-tagger/README.md

   "suffix_",
 ]

-49368 out of 51578 tags correct
+50212 out of 51578 tags correct
-  accuracy: 95.72
+accuracy: 97.35
 5917 groups in key
-4862 groups in response
+5729 groups in response
-4136 correct groups
+4870 correct groups
-  precision: 85.07
+precision: 85.01
-  recall:    69.90
+recall: 82.31
-  F1:        76.74
+F1: 83.63

-Now, I have less word characteristics features, the performance is however increased.

 ***
-FEAT_EXTRACT_LIST = [
-  "is_title",
-  "lemma_",
-  "norm_",
-  "shape_",
-  "suffix_",
-  "dep_",
-  "left_edge",
-]

-49293 out of 51578 tags correct
-  accuracy: 95.57
-5917 groups in key
-4816 groups in response
-4100 correct groups
-  precision: 85.13
-  recall:    69.29
-  F1:        76.40

-Switch a little bit to different word characteristics, the performance is more or less the same.
-Probably, the lemma, shape of the word, and its contextual features play the important role.
-Some features are just not helpful at all.

-***
+With naive word embeddings by adding D (where D is the dimensions of the word vector) features to each token, the performance is decreased.

 FEAT_EXTRACT_LIST = [
   "is_title",
   "orth_",